vespa-cloud/vector-search/README.md

 </pre>

-You can also download [Vespa CLI](https://github.com/vespa-engine/vespa/releases) for Windows, Linux and macOS.vespa config set target cloud && vespa config --local set application <tenant-name>.vector-search.default
+You can also download [Vespa CLI](https://github.com/vespa-engine/vespa/releases) for Windows, Linux and macOS.

 ## Configure Vespa-CLI
 Replace `<tenant-name>` with your Vespa Cloud tenant name.